warpstreamlabs/bento/website/docs/components/metrics/about.md

 ## Metric Mapping

-Since Benthos emits a large variety of metrics it is often useful to restrict or modify the metrics that are emitted.
+Since Bento emits a large variety of metrics it is often useful to restrict or modify the metrics that are emitted.
 This can be done using the [Bloblang mapping language][bloblang.about] in the field `metrics.mapping`.
-This is a mapping executed for each metric that is registered within the Benthos service and allows you to delete an entire series, modify the series name and delete or modify individual labels.
+This is a mapping executed for each metric that is registered within the Bento service and allows you to delete an entire series, modify the series name and delete or modify individual labels.

 Within the mapping the input document (referenced by the keyword `this`) is a string value containing the metric name, and the resulting document (referenced by the keyword `root`) must be a string value containing the resulting name.
 As is standard in Bloblang mappings, if the value of `root` is not assigned within the mapping then the metric name remains unchanged.
 If the value of `root` is `deleted()` then the metric series is dropped.